AFAgarap/gru-svm/README.md

 ![](figures/gru-svm.png)

+**Illustration by Andreina Mariella A. Miling.
+The proposed neural network architecture combines the gated recurrent unit (GRU) variant of recurrent neural network (RNN) and the linear support vector machine (SVM).
+The SVM is then used as the classifier of the neural network.**

 ## Abstract
 Gated Recurrent Unit (GRU) is a recently-developed variation of the long short-term memory (LSTM) unit, both of which are variants of recurrent neural network (RNN).
 Through empirical evidence, both models have been proven to be effective